 If we can all agree on a subject matter, it’s the fact that it would be complex, even self-destructive, to think of expanding a house without first knowing the solidity of the frame or basic building structure.
 Knock down a bearing wall by mistake and the building will fall down like a house of cards.

-When you transpose the idea to the business world, how do you keep collecting more and more data if you don’t consider new storage solutions and database architecture modernization in the process ?
+When you transpose the idea to the business world, how do you keep collecting more and more data if you don’t consider new storage solutions and database architecture modernisation in the process ?

 A blueprint will answer the need in the context of a building renovation, and data mapping will solve the problem in the same way for an enterprise.